 Launch Ramp: Conditions at main ramp are good.
-The south boat ramp is open.
+The south boat ramp is not open.
 Boat ramp is closed during certain hours of the season; see boat ramp hours for more information.

 - Be careful within 150 feet of shore line for submerged trees around reservoir.